 In the case of listed companies it is not permitted to hold fully digital or virtual meetings.
 They have to opt for a hybrid meeting in which people have the choice between being physically or digitally present.

 It is not possible to oblige employees to take days off.
-Holidays can only be taken with the employee’s consent or if this has been agreed in the collective agreement or the employment contract.
+Compulsory holidays can only be taken with the employee’s consent or if this has been agreed in the collective agreement or the employment contract.
 However, you can point out to employees that the statutory holidays must be taken within six months of the year in which they have accrued.

 What does the Emergency Relief Measure for the Preservation of Work (NOW) entail?